dataforseo/TypeScriptClient/docs/interfaces/IAppDataGoogleAppListingsSearchLiveRequestInfo.md

 keyword in the app’s description optional field keywords that occur in the description of the app;
-can contain up to 200 symbols
+can contain up to 200 characters

 #### Defined in

-main.ts:191985
+main.ts:204321

 ***